- NAME: Elisabeth Hasselbeck

 - ZODIAC SIGN: Gemini

 Television personality Elisabeth Hasselbeck is best known as the politically conservative co-host of The View.
 She starred on the popular talk show from 2003 to 2013.

 Think you know about Biography?

 Answer questions and see how you rank against other players.Play Now

 Television personality Elisabeth Hasselbeck was born on May 28, 1977, in Cranston, Rhode Island.
 Hasselbeck first appeared on TV in 2001 as a contestant on Survivor.
-She went on to host The Look for Less (2002-03), and since 2003, she has been a co-host of the popular daytime talk show The View.
+She went on to host The Look for Less (2002-03) and co-host the popular daytime talk show The View (2003-13).
 Hasselbeck is known for her conservative political views.
 She is married to former athlete Tim Hasselbeck and has three children.

 "I don't have a problem with conflict.
 I'm not a stranger to high-pressure situations.
 I've been there, believe me."

 Elisabeth Hasselbeck was born Elisabeth Filarski on May 28, 1977, in Cranston, Rhode Island.
 Her father, Ken Filarski, was an architect, and her mother, Elizabeth (DelPadre) Filarski, was a lawyer.
 She attended the Catholic school St. Mary Academy - Bay View in East Providence, Rhode Island.
 She then studied at Boston College, where she played softball and majored in fine arts, and graduated in 1999.